-The family of a Jeffrey Scott Eisenman is suing Carnival Corp.
-Mr. Eisenman suffered and later died of a heart attack on board one of Carnival’s ships.
-The family claims the cruise lines outrageous conduct stop Mr. Eisenman from receiving care that could have saved his life.
+The family of Jeffrey Scott Eisenman is suing Carnival Corp.
+Mr. Eisenman suffered and later died of a heart attack onboard one of Carnival’s ships.
+The family claims the cruise line’s outrageous conduct stops Mr. Eisenman from receiving care that could have saved his life.
 According to the suit, the ship was docked on the island of Grand Turk when Eisenman began his cardiac episode.
 While it was serious, the family argues that it was survivable.
 They claim that the staff on the boat refused to let Eisenman and his family off the ship during the 12-hour ordeal.
 They refused to allow Eiseman to seek emergency care elsewhere despite the fact that their onboard medical department was unequipped to treat a heart attack.

 Wrongful Death Litigation

 A wrongful death claim is substantially different than a normal personal injury case.
 Due to the complexities surrounding the burden of proof, it is important to have an attorney that is experienced with navigating the case law that is required to successfully present a case.
 Whereas with a personal injury case, the soft records of the injury can be used to provide documentation of the damages, in a wrongful death claim that type of documentation is not as easy to obtain.
 Having an attorney that can fight for the appropriate amount of compensation to assist the living beneficiaries with life after the person’s death is something that takes skill, compassion, and knowledge of the law.

 If you have questions about filing a wrongful death claim, finding the right representation is essential.
 Our team of attorneys has vast experience in wrongful death claims.
 We will do everything that we can to get the best possible result for the family members left behind.
 Call Thee Texas Law Guns at our San Antonio office or contact us online for a consultation so that we can show you how our expertise can work for you.